-Caesars Palace is famous for the opulent entrance, fountains, and Roman statuary.
+The Caesars Palace sportsbook and casino is famous for the opulent entrance, fountains, and Roman statuary.
 The hotels bas-reliefs and roaming centurions add to the atmosphere, ensuring the success of Caesars Palace as an over-the-top Las Vegas hotel.
 Caesars Palace is located at the heart of The Strip in Las Vegas and was one of the first gambling venues to create lavish rooms that guests almost do not want to leave.
 Typical rooms are priced around $149-$300 a night, while more adventurous visitors can upgrade to one of the many “Fantasy” suites.
 This if our full review of the Caesars Palace sportsbook and some online alternatives if you are in the area.

 Online Betting at Caesars Palace

 The sportsbook at Caesars Palace has been voted the best Las Vegas sports betting destination four years in a row by Review-Journal readers.
 Energy runs high at Caesars Palace, where bettors can keep up with all the action on six oversized 12-by-15 foot screens as well as a 20′ by 50′ LED board.
 If that’s not enough, the race and sportsbook at Caesars Palace also features 12 50-inch plasma screens, 140 sports seats and a 12-inch screen at every table.
 Limited reserved seating for the sportsbook at Caesars Palace is based on availability.
 Those outside the Nevada area can access Las Vegas style betting action through our top rated online wagering websites listed below.

 Play Now100% up to $450

 Play Now50% up to $1000

 Play Now100% up to $500 + $500 at BetDsi's Casino